BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Experiments and Discussion

+where a BSR value of 1 indicates ideal performance.
 In addition to BSR, we employ two common pixel-level metrics, MSE and PSNR, which assess the pixel-level discrepancies between the generated and actual soft tissue images.
 To further evaluate the generation of detail from a perceptual standpoint, we utilize LPIPS.
 This metric measures perceptual similarity between two images by comparing features extracted from a pre-trained deep neural network.
 LPIPS is calculated as follows:

 where $N \cdot M$ represents the number of image patches, $F$ denotes the number of feature channels in the selected network layer, and $\phi_{i, j, f}$ indicates the features at position $(i,j)$ and channel $f$.